 The high degree of serious injury in the healthcare industry reflects the various hazards nurses and healthcare workers are exposed to.

 Some common risk factors nurses experience include:

-Learn more in our workplace hazards for nurses interactive.
+Learn more about our workplace hazards for nurses interactive.

 What are the lifting requirements for nurses?